Medicilon Logo

 Humanized Mouse Models

-Humanized mice can easily simulate the biological characteristics of human beings, and They are very important for establishing preclinical pharmacodynamic evaluation models.
-They can provide suitable pharmacodynamic models for testing biotechnology drugs such as antibodies or antibody-drug conjugates (ADCs).
+Humanized mice can simulate key biological characteristics of human beings, and they are very useful for establishing preclinical pharmacodynamic evaluation models.
+They can provide suitable pharmacodynamic models for testing protein-derived drugs such as antibodies or antibody-drug conjugates (ADCs).

 Learn more